-If you have a prenuptial or postnuptial agreement, this document should outline how you and your ex-spouse are to proceed with the divorce.
+If you have a prenuptial or postnuptial agreement, this document should outline how you and your ex-spouse are to proceed with your divorce.
 It may cover how marital property should be divided, as well as under what circumstances alimony will be paid and how much.

 Ideally, the purpose of such an agreement is to eliminate the need for a contested divorce.
-How all of the matters are to be handled, besides child custody and visitation, are clearly outlined in the agreement, leaving little room for argument.
+How all of the matters are to be handled, besides child custody and visitation, should be clearly outlined in the agreement, leaving little room for argument.
 In many Long Island divorces, the prenuptial or postnuptial agreement can help speed along the process of divorce, keeping both time and cost to a minimum.

 However, the prenup or postnup itself can be an issue of contention.
 One spouse may disagree that the prenup is valid at all, or they may suggest that the agreement is so unfair that it should simply be dismissed.
 For example, if a prenuptial agreement leans heavily toward the benefit of the higher-earning spouse, the lower-earning spouse may argue that the prenup is invalid because it was signed under duress, or they weren’t fully aware of what the agreement contained.